Ushisha/yogalab-blog/posts/power-of-yoga-nidra.md

 - **Step 2: Intention Setting**

 Set a positive and concise statement of intent.
 This serves as a seed planted in the subconscious mind, influencing positive changes in one's life.
-And Repeat these words 3 times in your head, "I will remain still during the instruction."
+And Repeat these words 3 times in your head, "I will remain alert during the practice."

 - **Step 3: Body Scan**